treyhunner/pyohio2024/outline-idea.md

 ---

-Where is your attention?

-When learning something new, we often remember better when we take a guess and *then* reveal the answer.
-Why?
-No one really knows, but "surprise" is a pretty good guess.
-When we're surprised our brain pays more attention.

-Early humans that paid to paid attention to surprises may have been less likely to be killed by predators.

-Focus.
-Ask questions.
-Be curious.
-Develop habits.
-Seek advice.
-Introspect.

-These are all ways to catch our attention.
-Catching the attention of our brain is the first step toward progress.

-Once an idea has your attention, you'll mull it over.
-And thinking *about* an idea is the first step toward being able to *act* on that idea.

----

-- TODO notes from Michael
-  - Someone tried to accomplish something there.
-  - Sometimes the fence isn't what it was intended to do.
-Question why things are the way they are.
-Don't assume that something is as it should be, but also don't assume that it has no purpose.

----

 CONFIRMATION BIAS

 I'm using a regular expression to normalize some text.
 No matter how I write it, the text doesn't seem to change.